MarcinZiabek/VoiceClassifier/README.md

 # Results

 It is important to say that different algorithms are suitable for different scenarios.
-In this section, the process of finding the best techniques for given database will be covered.
+In this section, the process of finding the best techniques for the given database will be covered.

 ## Default settings